Anywhere. Anytime. Always Moving Forward.

 • Follow the official academic calendar

-• Use the Canvas learning platform
+• Learn through the Canvas online platform

-• Can transfer to many four-year universities
+• Build credits that transfer to many four-year universities

 Best for: